 - One-to-one counseling and support focused on overcoming barriers to independence, and facilitating the transition to self-reliance.

 Every client of the Open Door Shelter receives counseling and case-work services.
 Treating each person on an individual basis, our professional staff acts to determine the underlying reason why the person has come to require the services of the Shelter, and then formulates a plan of action designed to educate, train, rehabilitate and/or enable the individual to return to a fulfilling existence.

 It is our goal to provide the assistance and support needed to get clients out of the system and in charge of their own destiny, accomplished through programs such as job counseling, interim housing, financial management and personal guidance.

-Frank Concepcion is the Manager of Program Operations.
+Frank Concepcion is the Director of Program Operations.
 He is responsible for the direction of the Manna House Food Program, facilities management, the clothing room and volunteer services.
 Frank has over 30 years of experience in Human Services.
 He is passionate about serving the needy.

 John F. Erdmann (Jeff)